 4.1) Within the last 12 months our organization has done the following: a.
-Assessed risks and hazards to patients by reviewing multiple retrospective sources, such as: serious and sentinel event reporting; root cause analyses for adverse events; ASC accreditation surveys; risk management and filed litigation; anonymous internal complaints, including complaints of abusive and disruptive caregiver behavior; and complaints filed with state/federal authorities; and based on those findings, documented recommendations for improvement. o Yes o No assessed risks and hazards to patients using prospective identification methods: Failure Modes and Effects Analysis (FMEA) and/or Probabilistic Risk Assessment and has documented recommendations for improvement. o Yes o No c. combined results of (a) and (b) above to develop their risk profile and used that profile to identify priorities and develop risk mitigation plans.
-YesNo Cannot respond "yes" to this question, unless "yes" to 4.1a and b." d. shared results from the two assessments, noted in (a), (b), and the risk mitigation plan noted in (c) above widely across the organization, from the Board (governance) to front-line caregivers.
-Cannot respond "yes" to this question, unless "yes" to 4.1a, b, and c. o Yes o No a. incorporation of the identification and mitigation of risks into performance 0 Yes reviews.
-0 No
+Assessed risks and hazards to patients by reviewing multiple retrospective sources, such as: serious and sentinel event reporting; root cause analyses for adverse events; ASC accreditation surveys; risk management and filed litigation; anonymous internal complaints, including complaints of abusive and disruptive caregiver behavior; and complaints filed with state/federal authorities; and based on those findings, documented recommendations for improvement. o Yes o No assessed risks and hazards to patients using prospective identification methods: Failure Modes and Effects Analysis (FMEA) and/or Probabilistic Risk Assessment and has documented recommendations for improvement. o Yes c. combined results of (a) and (b) above to develop their risk profile and used that profile to identify priorities and develop risk mitigation plans.
+Cannot respond "yes" to this question, unless "yes" to 4.1a and b." o Yes o No d. shared results from the two assessments, noted in (a), (b), and the risk mitigation plan noted in (c) above widely across the organization, from the Board (governance) to front-line caregivers.
+Cannot respond "yes" to this question, unless "yes" to 4.1a, b, and c. o Yes